Gravidity and parity: Gravidity in biology

 In biology, the term Gravid (gravidus "burdened, heavy") is used to describe the condition of an animal (most commonly fish or reptiles) when carrying eggs internally.
 For example, Astatotilapia burtoni females can transform between reproductive states, one of which is gravid, and the other non-gravid.
 In entomology it describes a mated female insect.

 Gravidity in human medicine

-In human medicine, "gravidity" refers to the number of times a female has been pregnant, regardless of whether the pregnancies were interrupted or resulted in a live birth.
-“Gravidity” is an important component of a patient’s reproductive history, as it provides insight into the risk factors that the patient has for pregnancy outcomes, such as risk for gestational diabetes, pre-ecclampsia, spontaneous abortion, preterm birth, fetal growth restriction, and more.
+In human medicine, "gravidity" refers to the number of times a person has been pregnant, regardless of whether the pregnancies were interrupted or resulted in a live birth.
+“Gravidity” is an important component of a patient’s reproductive history, as it provides insight into the risk factors that the patient has for pregnancy outcomes, such as risk for gestational diabetes, pre-eclampsia, spontaneous abortion, preterm birth, fetal growth restriction, and more.
 The gravidity of the patient is associated with risk for other conditions as well, including risk for breast, ovarian, and endometrial cancer.
 Knowing a patient’s obstetric history in a prenatal assessment or early in gestation allows the patient to receive early intervention to prevent these associated risks.